jrmeier/fast-trade/README.md

 Custom indicators can be added by setting a function name in the [indicator_map](https://github.com/jrmeier/fast-trade/blob/master/fast_trade/build_data_frame.py#L141), then setting that equal to a function that takes in a dataframe as the first argument and whatever arguments passed in.

 ## Data
+Data must be minute tick data.
+Indicators will give false results if the data isn't once a minute.

-Data is expected to come with `ohlc` candlestick data in a csv file.
+Datafiles are expected but come with `ohlc` candlestick minute data in a csv file, but will not work as expected.
+Please open an issue if this is a problem for you.

 Example file format
 ```csv